unik-name/docs.unikname.network/docs/getting-started.md

 ---
 ---

-# Getting Started with uns.network
+# Getting Started with unikname.network

-This guide introduce the basics of the uns.network.
+This guide introduce the basics of the unikname.network.
 It explains Decentralized Identifiers, how to create your own @unikname on the network, how to setup your own on-chain properties, and to get rewards.
 You will also discover the Unikname APP and how to use your own minted @unikname to get connected to any OpenId Connect website.

 To get started we invite you to
 [[TOC]]